Silenieux/Prompt-Armor/README.md

 Database: SQLite

+Spell Check: PySpellChecker

 A whole lot of love and a desire for safer AI interactions.

 Co-piloted by Gemini

 📜 Version History
+v2.5 (Current) - The Prompt Clinic

+Added the "Prompt Clinic" tab for interactive prompt quality analysis.

+Integrated a quality_rules table into the database.

+Added a "Clarity Score" and live feedback to gamify the learning process.

+Integrated pyspellchecker for typo detection.

-v2.0 (Current) - The Database Engine
+v2.0 - The Database Engine

 Replaced all hardcoded analysis logic with a robust, external SQLite database.

 Implemented a comprehensive, categorized rule set based on OWASP Top 10 for LLMs.

-Introduced advanced risk-scoring and context-aware analysis to reduce false positives.
+Introduced advanced risk-scoring and context-aware analysis.

 v1.0 - The Prototype